 Driving clockwise vs. counter-clockwise.

-Especially for those who aren’t comfortable driving on the left side of the road, this experience can be nerve-wracking.
+However, the downside to driving the route clockwise is that you may have to pass a tour bus head-on.
 Therefore, first-time visitors to Ireland will sometimes opt to drive the Ring of Kerry counter-clockwise.

 Start your drive early in the morning.